suewonjp/DNDX.JS/api-docs.md

  - One of "dropactivate", "dropdeactivate", "dropover", "dropout", "drop"
  - When you reuse a single callback for all events, you can refer to this parameter to identify the current event type.
  - Don't bother if you use a separate callback for each event.
 - $srcObj : A jQuery object for the source
-- $tgtObj : A jQuery object for the target
+- $tgtObj : A jQuery object for the targets
 - etc : An object keeping other non-essential parameters
  - srcSelector : source selector string for the pair
  - tgtSelector : target selector string for the pair